Respiratory Therapy for Hospice Patients

 Hospice is a post-acute care option that offers multiple levels of care to match patients’ symptoms and care goals.

-Respiratory therapists provide education on appropriate and safe inhaler and oxygen use, outline steps to take when acute respiratory symptoms occur to improve symptoms, and help patients stay at home and out of the emergency department and hospital.
+Our clinicians provide education on appropriate and safe inhaler and oxygen use, outline steps to take when acute respiratory symptoms occur to improve symptoms, and help patients stay at home and out of the emergency department and hospital.

 - Non-invasive ventilation (Trilogy)